coden-s/sp24-lab1/README.md

 -
 Gabriel Paris-Moe
 1. created a Pie object and then initialized many different pie objects
 2. yes I was able to merge

+Jas Liu
+1. created a pie object with a name, filling, and dough
+2. yes i was able to merge